LPN to RN, AAS to BSN

 Advance Placement into the Second Semester through the Excelsior College Examination: Licensed Practical Nurses who do not meet the transfer requirements from an articulation agreement above, may apply for admission to NUR 102 - Fundamentals of Nursing 2.
-The application will be reviewed when the individual has met the college and nursing program admission criteria and the following has been achieved:
+The application will be reviewed when the individual has met the college and nursing program admission criteria (see below) and the following has been achieved:

 - Successful completion of an NLN accredited and/or state registered LPN program.

 - Proof of LPN licensure.

 - A minimum score of B on the Excelsior College Examination for Fundamentals of Nursing (403) (score may NOT be more than three years old).
 Official test results are submitted to the Admissions Department.

 - Successful completion of Nursing Bridge Course (N3029).
 This one-week course is taken after acceptance into the program and prior to beginning nursing classes, during the Winter recess for Spring entrants or during the Summer recess for Fall entrants.
 Information regarding the course will be provided once you are accepted to the LPN/RN program.

 Once you have successfully completed NUR 102 (Fundamentals of Nursing 2) you can then apply for Advanced Standing into the Fourth Semester

 Advance Standing into the Fourth Semester: Licensed Practical Nurses who have successfully completed NUR 102 - Nursing II: Fundamentals, may be considered for advanced standing into NUR 202 – Nursing IV: Physical and Mental Illness after completing the following requirements:

 - Notification of the Nursing department chairperson of your intention to seek advanced standing to NUR 202.